hapax/hapax.github.io/assets/form.md

-Clearly, if we took those subatomic particles, and arranged them in a different way, we would get different elements, different chemicals, and a duck or a cloud or an asteroid instead of a shoe.
+Clearly, if we took those subatomic particles, and arranged them in a different way, we would get different elements, different chemicals, and a duck or a cloud or an planetesimal instead of a shoe.
 Arrangement is important.
-The eliminativist might reply that ducks and clouds and galaxies don't exist, so there is nothing to
+It is patently absurd to try and explain the bulk properties of the shoe---the fact that is fits around a human foot, for instance---without appeal to arrangement, since a different arrangement yields objects which do not fit around a foot.

+Philip Anderson was perhaps the first physicist to make this argument, in his famous article ["More is Different"](https://cse-robotics.engr.tamu.edu/dshell/cs689/papers/anderson72more_is_different.pdf).

 #### What is a particle?